emarcey/cicerone/glossary/breweries.md

 * **Anheuser-Busch InBev**: one of the largest brewery conglomerates ever
 * **Artois:** Belgian brewery that merged with others to form Interbrew.
 Now owned by AB InBev
 * **Bell Brewhouse:** A London brewery that allegedly invented the porter in 1722
+* **Bitburger:** German brewery (from Bitburg) famous for its Bitburger Pilsner
+	* originally founded as Simonbräu by Theobald Simon
+	* introduced their first pilsner style beer in 1933
+	* 1911 and 1912, lost court cases around use of term Pilsner
+	* 1913, German supreme court ruled that pilsner had become a generic term
 * **Brasserie Duyck:** Flemish brewery that popularized the Bière de Garde in the 1940s among Lille students, with their Duyck Jenlain Bière de Garde, considered to be the quintessential bière de garde
 * **Brasserie Dupont:** farmhouse brewery in Hainaut, Wallonia, Belgium.
 Brews the Vieille Provision, considered to be the quintessential saison
 * **Brouwerij Celis**: original name of **De Kluis**